Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 HUNT 35 CARBON GRAVEL DISC X-WIDE – THEY DON’T PLAY THE GAMES ON PAPER

 On paper, the Hunt 35 Carbon Gravel Disc X-Wide looks to be a winner.
 It is one of the lowest-priced value-carbon wheelsets.
-28 spokes in both the front and back wheels suggested it would be stiff for good power transfer and handling.
-5 degrees of freehub engagement was better than most and should make for a responsive wheelset that climbs well.
+Twenty-eight spokes in both the front and back wheels suggest it will be stiff for good power transfer and handling.
+Five degrees of freehub engagement was better than most and should make for a responsive wheelset that climbs well.

 But as the saying goes, “they don’t play the games on paper”.